Mainzu/alternating-iter/README.md

 assert_eq!(iter.next(), None);
 ```

-By default the `alternate_with_all` method creates an iterator that returns an element from `a` first, followed by element from `b`, and so on until both are exhausted.
+By default, the `alternate_with_all` method creates an iterator that returns an element from `a` first, followed by an element from `b`, and so on until both are exhausted.

 ## Stopping after Exhaustion